MS Roald Amundsen

 Review of MS Roald Amundsen

-The 2019-built MS Roald Amundsen cruise ship is the first of the two new hybrid-powered expedition vessels in Hurtigruten's fleet.
-The newbuilds (Fridtjof Nansen and Roald Amundsen) were both named after the most influential Norwegian polar explorers from the era when Hurtigruten started to operate expedition cruise itineraries.
+The 2019-built MS Roald Amundsen is the first of Hurtigruten’s two new hybrid-powered expedition vessels.
+The newbuilds (Fridtjof Nansen and Roald Amundsen) were both named after two of Norway’s most influential polar explorers, honoring the era when Hurtigruten began operating expedition cruise itineraries.

 The vessel (IMO number 9813072) is currently Norway-flagged (MMSI 257425000) and registered in Tromso.